OgataiKhan/vue-boolzapp/README.md

 1. Use v-for to populate the chat with the messages of the active contact.
 2. Add Luxon, create a method that reformats message times to show just the hours and minutes, use it to display the times in the message bubbles.
 3. Create a method that changes the contactIndex to match its argument.
 Use v-on to invoke the method when clicking on a contact in the contact list.
 This changes the active contact and displays their message history in the chat window.

+### Milestone 3

+In this milestone I add the possibility to write new messages and have them appear in the chat window after pressing Enter.
+Each message sent will be followed by an "ok" reply one second later.

+1. Add a newMsg property and use v-model to attach it to the new message input field.
+2. Create sendMsg method that pushes the value of the input field into the messages array of the active contact along with the current time.
+3. Trigger the method when pressing Enter using v-on.
+4. Create autoResponse method which sends back an "ok" reply.
+5. Invoke autoResponse at the end of sendMsg after one second using setTimeout().